ddse-foundation/ddse-foundation.github.io/implementation/templates/interactive-builder.md

 # AI Collaboration Methods for DDSE v1.1 TDR Creation

-This guide outlines systematic approaches for collaborating with AI tools to create Technical Decision Records that comply wit  # AI validates implementation against TDR specifications
+This guide outlines systematic approaches for collaborating with AI tools to create Technical Decision Records that comply with TDR specifications
-}

 ```

 ---